 The promise of a todo list is that it will tame the overstimulated world modern humans navigate.
 Yet, the more a todo list is used, the more exhausting it becomes.
-Consider the visualization above: are the blue, purple, or red tasks deserving of attention on Week N?
+Consider the visualization above: which of the gray shaded tasks are the best prospect during Week N?
 Without a compass to guide focus, the oldest tasks sink to the bottom, making it ever-more unpleasant to visit the nether regions of your todo list.

 Our modest proposal is that users do a favor to Future You and consider whether that newly added task is important, urgent or just new?
 Here is how we characterize the difference between the three: